Table of Contents

 Dear Ms. Hale,

-My name is Gregory Diaz and I was pleased to learn about the available School Counselor position at Fairview High School on LinkedIn.
-In addition to my Bachelor of Psychology and Master of Professional Counseling, I have five years of experience working as a school counselor.
-I am dedicated to cultivating supportive, stimulating, and inclusive environments that allow high school students to reach their fullest potential.
-Given the opportunity, I will provide exemplary guidance and ensure no student is left behind at Fairview High School.
+I was pleased to learn about the open School Counselor position at Fairview High School on LinkedIn.
+In addition to holding a Master of Professional Counseling, I have five years of experience working as a school counselor.
+Given the opportunity, I will provide exemplary guidance and ensure that no student is left behind at Fairview High School.

-Thank you for your time and for considering my candidacy for the position.
-I look forward to learning more about how I can be an advocate for youth at Fairview High School in the near future.
+Thank you for considering my application.
+I look forward to learning more about how I can advocate for students at Fairview High School.

 Sincerely,